 Duties of MOS 25B

 There is a lengthy list of possible duties for soldiers in this job.
-They’ll install, operate and perform maintenance on equipment and devices, transfer data between information processing systems and troubleshoot automation equipment for hardware and software malfunctions. :
+They’ll install, operate, and perform maintenance on equipment and devices; transfer data between information processing systems; and troubleshoot automation equipment for hardware and software malfunctions.

 Similar to civilian IT personnel, these soldiers perform all manner of installing and editing of computer programs and provide technical documentation and maintenance for programs.
 They perform system administrator duties such as compiling report data and quality control and may be called upon to help less-experienced soldiers in the installation, operation, and maintenance of information processing equipment.
-Additionally, debugging, analyzing, testing and modifying software, as well as programs and manuals is also likely to be part of the MOS 25B job.
+Additionally, debugging, analyzing, testing, and modifying software, as well as programs and manuals are also likely to be part of the MOS 25B job.

 Training for MOS 25B